 Instructions

 - Heat the oil in a large wok until hot.
 Add the sliced shallots, and fry for 2-3 minutes until browned.
-Remove from the work with a slotted spoon and place on kitchen paper to absorb any excess oil.2 tbsp vegetable oil, 2 shallots
+Remove from the work with a slotted spoon and place on kitchen paper to absorb any excess oil.2 tbsp oil, 2 shallots

 - Turn down the heat to medium and add the mushrooms to the remaining oil.
 Cook for 2-3 minutes until lightly browned.5 mushrooms